Jackson2706/Jackson2706.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Greetings!
-I’m currently a Research Assistant at the College of Engineering and Computer Science, VinUniversity, where I have the privilege of working on Multi-modal Learning and Trustworthy AI under the mentorship of [Assist.
-Prof. Nguyen Van Dinh](https://www.tcd.ie/scss/people/academic-staff/nguyenva/) and [Assoc.
-Prof. Kok-Seng Wong](https://vinuni.edu.vn/vi/people/pho-giao-su-kok-seng-wong/).
+I’m currently a Research Assistant at the College of Engineering and Computer Science, VinUniversity, where I have the privilege of working on Multi-modal Learning and Trustworthy AI under the mentorship of <a href="https://www.tcd.ie/scss/people/academic-staff/nguyenva/">Assist.
+Prof. Nguyen Van Dinh</a> and <a href="https://vinuni.edu.vn/vi/people/pho-giao-su-kok-seng-wong/">Assoc.
+Prof. Kok-Seng Wong</a>.
 Previously, I gained industry experience optimizing AI for resource-constrained hardware as an AI Engineer at Viettel High Tech.

 Prior to that, I received my B.Eng. degree in Electronics and Telecommunications from Hanoi University of Science and Technology (HUST) in 2025.
 I graduated with an ``Excellent" classification (CPA 3.6/4.0), where my strong foundation in Signal Processing sparked my transition into Machine Learning research.